MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Towards Understanding Adversarial Transferability From Surrogate Training. [[paper]](https://arxiv.org/abs/2307.07873)
+  - Yechao Zhang, Shengshan Hu, Leo Yu Zhang, Junyu Shi, Minghui Li, Xiaogeng Liu, Wei Wan, Hai Jin. *S&P 2024*
+  - Key Word: Adversarial Transferability.
+  - <details><summary>Digest</summary> The paper aims to provide a deeper understanding of adversarial transferability, focusing on surrogate aspects.
+It investigates the phenomenon of little robustness, where models adversarially trained with mildly perturbed adversarial samples serve as better surrogates, and attributes it to a trade-off between model smoothness and gradient similarity.
+The authors explore the joint effects of these factors and suggest that the degradation of gradient similarity is due to data distribution shift in adversarial training.

 - Jailbroken: How Does LLM Safety Training Fails. [[paper]](https://arxiv.org/abs/2307.02483)
   - Alexander Wei, Nika Haghtalab, Jacob Steinhardt.
   - Key Word: Large Language Model; Jailbreak Attacks; Generalization Mismatch.